Case Against Woman, Son For Killing Dog By Hanging It From Tree In Pune

 Pune:

-Shiv Sena (UBT) leader Aaditya Thackeray had raised the incident on social media platform and a complaint was filed after Padmini Stump, an animal activist who runs Mission Possible Foundation which operates a shelter home for dogs, approached the police and filed a case against the mother and son.
+Shiv Sena (UBT) leader Aaditya Thackeray had raised the incident on social media, while Padmini Stump, an animal activist who runs Mission Possible Foundation that operates a shelter home for dogs, approached the Pune rural police with a complaint against the mother and son.

 “On October 22, Prabhavati allegedly assaulted their pet Labrador with a stick.
 Later, her son Omkar hanged the canine from a tree.
 We have booked them under Bharatiya Nyaya Sanhita and Prevention of Cruelty to Animals Act,” Paud Road police station senior inspector Santosh Girigosavi said.